-In its latest Monetary Policy Report ("MPR") in October 2023, the Bank of Canada (BoC) noted that global inflation is coming down aided by higher policy interest rates and tight financial conditions which are slowing demand and easing pricing pressure, but that services inflation is still sticky.
+In its latest Monetary Policy Report ("MPR") in January 2024, the Bank of Canada ("BoC") noted that global inflation is easing across most economies.
+With projected slowing growth, it is expected inflation rates will land within the central bank target ranges by 2025 within advanced economies.